16-19 Bursary Fund

 If the Benefit referred to is no longer being paid, your parent/carer will need to request an up to date TCAN.

 Reimbursements from the 16-19 Bursary Fund can only be made to a student’s bank account.

 You need to provide evidence in the form of an official document (usually either an account opening letter or bank statement) which contains your account number, sort code, roll number (for building society accounts only), the account holders name and bank/building society name.

 Evidence of a bank account not in the student’s name will result in your application being rejected.

 Note: for NASS (National Asylum Support Service) supported students you will not need to upload anything here.
 Student Services will contact you, if your application is successful, outlining the support available.

 Making an application

 Please note that support is not immediate; we aim to process applications within 14 working days of receipt, however this can take longer in busy periods.
-We will start to process bursary applications for 2021/22 during w/c 23 August.
-Priority will be given to students who apply by the deadline of 30 September 2021.
+Priority will be given to students who apply by the deadline of 30 September 2022.

 Forms will be rejected if not completed fully or evidence is incorrect or missing.
 This will result in a delay to your application being processed.

 Please only submit one application.
 If you realise you have made a mistake and need to resubmit your application, or have any questions about the 16-19 Bursary Fund please contact our Student Services Team at firstname.lastname@example.org.